webplatform/docs-wpd/Logo/index.md

 ==Logo Use Guidelines==
 {{TODO | Review these guidelines for validity}}
+''These guidelines are not binding but merely best practices.''
 * Don’t modify the logo in any other way than what is prescribed in the guide, other than resizing.
 * Don’t make the logo the primary element on your page.
 * Keep some distance between the logo and other logos and icons on your page.